 By early 1975, the only bands you were likely to see in Tamworth were Magna Carta or Magnadaw playing at Tamworth Football Club or possibly Andy Dwyer playing his 12 string acoustic at the Unicorn Folk Club, Orton on the Hill.
 There were very few venues, no studios and hardly any bands!
 By 1990 this had changed dramatically, dozens of venues, hundreds of bands, several studios, successful recording artists and a vibrant history littered with successes and failures.

-Welcome to the history of Tamworth bands and the Tamworth music scene in general.
-This web site will record in precise detail the growth of the music scene that developed in Tamworth between 1960 and 1990.
-Each band will be listed, with photographs, details of band members, songs, recordings, gigs.
-Take a look at the A to Z of Bands added so far and a sample of how a Band Page will look.
-Local personalities will be highlighted in all their gory glory.
-Memories, however hazy will be recalled.
+Check out the Poll of Polls!Welcome to the history of Tamworth bands and the Tamworth music scene in general.
+This web site records in precise detail the growth of the music scene that developed in Tamworth between 1960 and 1990.
+Each band is listed, with photographs, details of band members, songs, recordings, gigs.
+Take a look at the A to Z of Bands to see how many of the 750 bands listed you can remember.

 Edward ian Armchair